What Is Senior Dog Food?

 One of the significant challenges for dogs as they age is that their digestive systems become less effective.
 This means that they struggle to absorb all of the nutrition provided by their diet entirely.
 As a consequence, some senior dogs may need higher levels of certain nutrients to ensure that they can absorb the required amount.

-Another notable difference between the diets of adult dogs and senior dogs is that as dog’s age they tend to become less active and more sedentary.
-While this certainly isn’t true for all senior dogs, this trend means that many senior dogs need a lower-calorie diet or one that is less calorie dense.
-This is important to ensure that senior dogs do not become overweight as this can cause an array of additional health concerns.
+Another notable difference between the diets of adult dogs and senior dogs is that as dog’s age, they tend to become less active and more sedentary.
+While this certainly isn’t true for all senior dogs, this trend means that many senior dogs need a lower-calorie diet or one that is less calorie-dense.
+This is important to ensure that senior dogs do not become overweight, as this can cause an array of additional health concerns.

 The Canadian Veterinary Medical Association discusses many of the serious risks of obesity to pets in their article Obesity Poses Serious Health Hazards To Pets.
 We recommend you read it in full to be aware of all the issues obesity can present.

 Just as cats often struggle to stay hydrated, some senior dogs experience similar issues and do not take on enough water to keep themselves adequately hydrated.
-Dehydration is a serious concern and can lead to urinary issues alongside feinting and dizziness.
+Dehydration is a serious concern and can lead to urinary issues alongside fainting and dizziness.
 Ensuring that your senior dog has a plentiful and fresh supply of water is by far the best approach to hydration issues, but providing canned food can be an alternative as it is naturally high in moisture, allowing the dog to hydrate itself without directly drinking.

 For more information on dog nutrition, we suggest you read this page on the ASPCA’s website on dog nutrition.